 In the course of my working life, I’ve seen so many committed and passionate Marketing Educators who benefit, I think, from the intellectual space that the threadbare official accounts of the subject afford, by filling it with imaginative, and subversive, pedagogic projects.
 Other subjects seem to suffer closer content surveillance.
 Our subject isn’t policed as rigorously, because everyone thinks it’s just silly Business Studies anyway, so it doesn’t matter.
 We can focus on almost any topic we like in our teaching and research because Marketing is everything, and nothing.
 Or perhaps it’s just that we are the designated owners of the dominant ideology of our time and every other ideology is crushed into insignificance under its weight.
 Either way, I think those of us fortunate enough to teach in relatively liberal departments have a kind of freedom to be subversive that can be more fraught with professional risks in some other disciplines.

 The kind of educational liberation I can connect with is a liberation of the mind and, through that, of the person.
 Besides, the idea of emancipation as social action that lies at the heart of the critical educational theory of Friere leads to a knotty problem that besets all brands of management educator, but Marketing specialists in particular - there is no room in Friere’s collectivist scheme for the market.
 This is awkward.
-We BizEd types might all be parasites feeding off the rotting corpse of capitalism, but we are also educators who have a remit, and an obligation, to critique, question and provoke, even if we appear ridiculous, or hypocritical, in the process.
+We BizEd types might all be parasites feeding off the rotting corpse of capitalism, but we are also educators who have a remit, and an obligation, to critique, question and provoke, even if we appear ridiculous, or hypocritical in the process.
 Our field is packed with imaginative and talented scholars and educators who bring life and energy to this most unpromising of curricula offerings.
 Since the days of the old Marketing Education Group (MEG) conferences, I feel fortunate and privileged to have fallen into a community of good-humoured, and proudly (mis)interpellated Marketing teachers and scholars who care about the subject, and about their students, and who engage in conversations like the one to which this JMM special issue is devoted.
 The best antidote to the gullibility that besets the world in the face of a tide of ideology and propaganda in public discourse is a well-developed crap detector, and education, that is, Education, has a serious role to play in fostering the skills of crap detection.
 Critical Marketing Educators are in service to this noble cause.

 References